lu4p/ToRat/README.md

 - [ ] Privilege escalation for Linux
 - [ ] Persistence and privilege escalation for Mac OS
 - [ ] Support for Android and iOS
-- [ ] Cat with support for .pdf files
 - [ ] [File-less Persistence on Windows](https://github.com/ewhitehats/InvisiblePersistence)